-Elegant Technology Brings Cannabis Safety HomeKEEP uses innovative, sleek consumer technology to promote safe cannabis storage.
+Elegant Technology Brings Cannabis Safety HomeKEEP is innovative, sleek consumer technology for the best way to store cannabis at home.

 Following legalization in Canada, reports indicate a spike in the number of emergency room visits by children accidentally consuming cannabis.
 It's also a concern in other markets, like California and Colorado.
 With cannabis more accessible and socially acceptable, it's moved into homes and, in some cases, found its way into small hands.
 It's this dilemma that led co-founders Ben Gliksman and Philip Wilkins to develop KEEP, a modern and, most importantly, safer take on the stereotypical stash box.

 Marrying technology and sleek design elements, the KEEP storage device has recently earned the attention of the Consumer Electronics Show (CES) — a world first.
-Following up on the announcement, Cannabis Tech spoke with Wilkins about the state of the industry, and the potential of KEEP to revolutionize the way we store our medicinal and recreational products.
+Following up on the announcement, Cannabis Tech spoke with Wilkins about the state of the industry, and the potential of KEEP to become the absolute best way to store marijuana.

 A Design Created from Necessity